NeuroTechX/learn.neurotechedu.com/README.md

     /template.md
 ```

-1. Make a copy of `template.md` AND rename it to your liking OR make a new `.md` file .
-It has to go in the `/pages` folder
+1. Make a copy of `template.md` AND rename it to your liking OR make a new `.md` file . -> It has to go in the `/pages` folder
 2. Change the file’s title, teaser and permalink.
 Make sure to keep the same formatting.
 3. The page starts below the masthead markdown code, we have included examples of the code there.
 You can see what it looks like once rendered by jekyll by going to http://learn.neurotechedu.com/template/
 4. Add your markdown code inside the given HTML tags.
 If you want to change some HTML, that's fine with us but please don't add any styles to the .scss files.
-The HTML conventions come from out theme's use of the Foundation framework.
+The HTML conventions come from our theme's use of the Foundation framework.
 5. If you want to include images, add them to 'http://learn.neurotechedu.com/images/'
+6. With local builds you can do `jekyll serve` in order to create a temporary server in your machine and see how the website comes together once built.
+We suggest you do this as much as possible before commiting.
+Jekyll's potential really comes through once you have constant feedback.
-6. Once done, push a commit that will be reviewed by one of our websmaster.
-You can do local serve previews with `jekyll serve`
+6. Once done, push a commit that will be reviewed by one of our webmasters.

 ## Notes